axibase/atsd/administration/data_retention.md

 ![](./images/retention-scheduled-tasks.png)

-The sequence of tasks should be as follows:
+The optimal sequence of tasks is as follows:

 1. `delete.schedule`
 2. `expired.series.removal.schedule`